LoganMunoz16/knight-chess-reachability/README.md

 * label: This is a tuple containing a (row, col) pair that tells us where the square is in our matrix
 * path: This is a vector containing tuples, which tells us the path the knight has taken to get to this square
-* origin: This is another tuple telling us where the knight started for easy comparison access to check if we have found our minimum path
+* origin: This is another tuple telling us where the knight started for easy comparison access to check if we have found our minimum path.
+UPDATE: A square with an origin of (-2, -2) denotes a Square that is blocked.

 ### Chess Board
 The chess board has a fairly simple implementation, with only one attribute inside of the struct.
 The primary use of the ChessBoard struct is that it contains the methods used to both initialize our board, and then find the minimum path.
 The single attribute is listed below: